 Take care not to damage the wood surface with the water.
 Rinse well and then let the seat dry naturally on a warm, windy day to eliminate the possibility of mold and mildew setting in which will damage and stain the cane.
 Do not sit on the seat for at least 48 hours otherwise, the cane will stretch out of shape.

 6.)
-Mold and mildew on your cane seat?
+Eliminate mold and mildew on your cane seats.

 7.)
 Cane furniture storage and useage tips.